 Parking is only allowed in the designated bays - please respect this for the safety of all but especially the children.

-Reception children finish school at 3:15pm and the rest of the school between at 3:30pm.
+Reception children finish school at 3:15pm and the rest of the school at 3:30pm.

 The gate will be opened at 3:15pm and you will come on the playground to collect your child from outside their classroom.
-Siblings should not be allowed to play on the play equipment, and again no scooters should be brought onto the playground.
+Siblings should not be allowed to play on the play equipment or trim trails, and no scooters should be brought onto the playground.

 Drop Off Scheme & Volunteers: The PTA run a drop off scheme every morning with a rota of volunteers.
 This enables parents to safely drop off their children to go into school and eases congestion and parking around the school and surrounding roads.
 Drop off can be used by anyone in the school as long as your child is able to get out of the car safely by themselves and is confident to go into school on their own.
 There are some general rules of etiquette:

 - Drop off is available to any child in the school from Year 1 to Year 6.
 It is not normally used for Reception age children - if you have any questions with this please speak to the office staff.

 - Volunteers will be available from 8:45am when the gate is opened and a teacher comes on duty